How to Compare Multiple Word Documents in .NET with C#

 Licensing Considerations

-Pro tip: Start with the free trial to make sure it fits your needs before investing in a license.
+Pro tip: Start with the free trial to make sure it fits your needs before purchasing.

 Core Implementation Guide